peteroupc/CBOR/docs/PeterO.Numbers.EFloat.md

     public string ToPlainString();

-Converts this value to a string in decimal form, but without exponential notation.
+Converts this value to a string, but without exponential notation.

 <b>Returns:</b>

-A string representation of this object.
+A string object.

 ### ToSingle